In the legal industry, perhaps more than anywhere, it’s critical to avoid getting “lost in translation”—and legal translation is no different.

 Why legal translations must be accurate

-Lawyers may also need legal translation services when processing applications for immigrants, students, and travellers.
+Solicitors may also need legal translation services when processing applications for immigrants, students, and international travellers.
 In many cases, the government will require translations for foreign language documents.

 The criminal justice system also relies heavily on legal translation.
 In cases where one or more parties speak a different language, translation and interpretation become necessary tools for the court to pursue justice.

 Translating a legal document is challenging, primarily because the consequences of a mistake or mistranslation can have significant impacts on a person’s life or business.

 And, as we’re all aware, legal terminology can sometimes feel like a language of its own.
 Ensuring that a translator can translate in a legal setting is critical for accurate translations.

 Mistranslations in contracts

 A simple mistranslation in a legal document can be costly.
 A mistranslated or missing word on, say, a contract can delay the finalisation of an agreement and even invalidate contracts, leading to financial losses and the risk of a lawsuit.